BOOK NOW

 Frequently Asked Questions

-What are the most common symptoms of an ACL injury?
+What are the most common symptoms of ACL injuries?

 The most common symptoms of an ACL (Anterior Cruciate Ligament) injury include a sudden “popping” sensation in the knee, followed by intense pain and rapid swelling.
 Many patients also experience a feeling of instability and a restricted range of motion.